0x80/mono-ts/readme.md

 ### Write ESM without import extensions

-A bundler will allow you to output ESM compatible code without having to adhere to the ESM import rules.
-ESM requires all relative imports to be explicit, appending a `.js` file extensions for importing TS files and appending `/index.js` when importing from the root of a directory.
+A bundler will allow you to output ESM-compatible code without having to adhere to the ESM import rules.
+ESM requires all relative imports to be explicit, appending a `.js` file extension for importing TS files and appending `/index.js` when importing from the root of a directory.

-The reason you need to use `.js` and not `.ts` is because these imports, like path aliases, are not converted by the Typescript compiler, and so at runtime the transpiled JS file is what is getting imported.
+The reason you need to use `.js` and not `.ts` is because these imports, like path aliases are not converted by the Typescript compiler, and so at runtime the transpiled JS file is what is getting imported.

 Because a bundler, by nature, will bundle code into one or more isolated files, they themselves do not use relative imports and only contain imports from `node_modules`, which do not require a file extension.
-For this reason, a bundled js file which uses import and export keywords is an ES module.
+For this reason, a bundled js file that uses import and export keywords is an ES module.

 An advantage of writing your code as ESM is that you can import both ES modules and CommonJS without conversion.
 An application that uses CJS can not import ESM